Meat, Eggs and Dairy Label Guide

 Certified Humane®

-An animal welfare certification program that includes both enriched indoor and free-range/pasture-based standards, available to farms of all sizes and structures.
-To find products that meet Certified Humane’s additional distinctions for free-range, pasture-raised and grass-fed products, look for the Certified Humane logo and those respective claims on product packaging.
-These claims are optional, but Certified Humane provides specific guidance to producers about the practices involved in order to be able to use additional claims.
+An animal welfare certification program that includes standards for indoor housing systems with enrichments, free-range systems and pasture-based systems, available to farms of all sizes and structures.
+To find products that meet Certified Humane’s additional requirements for free-range, pasture-raised and grass-fed products, look for the Certified Humane logo and those respective claims on product packaging.

-Strengths: Requires continuous outdoor access for ruminants (cows, goats, sheep).
-If animals are raised indoors, more space, bedding and enrichment are required than is typical on conventional farms.
-Cage confinement, added hormones and subtherapeutic antibiotics prohibited.
+Strengths: If animals are raised indoors, more space, bedding and enrichment are required than is typical on industrial farms.
+Confining animals to cages, crates or tie-stalls is prohibited, as is giving animals added hormones and subtherapeutic antibiotics.
 Standards extend to transport and slaughter.
-Many Certified Humane brands/farms are widely available from larger retailers.
+Many Certified Humane brands and farms are widely available in mainstream grocery stores.

 Global Animal Partnership